 ATL and MFC are not generally supported in the Express editions of Visual Studio.

 This tutorial creates the same source code as the Polygon sample.
-If you want to avoid entering the source code manually, you can download it from Visual C++ Samples.
+If you want to avoid entering the source code manually, you can download it from the Polygon sample abstract.
 You can then refer to the Polygon source code as you work through the tutorial, or use it to check for errors in your own project.

 To create the initial ATL project using the ATL Project Wizard

 In the Visual Studio development environment, click New on the File menu, and then click Project.

 Click the Visual C++ Projects folder and select ATL Project.

 The location for the source code will usually default to My Documents\Visual Studio Projects, and a new folder will be created automatically.

 Click OK and the ATL Project Wizard opens.

 Click Application Settings to see the options available.

 As you are creating a control, and a control must be an in-process server, leave the Server type as a DLL.